When you are working on a simple program with only one or two source files, typing in

 the FreeBSD ports system.
 Here is the essential part of a

-typical ports Makefile
+typical ports Makefile:

 MASTER_SITES= ftp://freefall.cdrom.com/pub/FreeBSD/LOCAL_PORTS/ DISTFILES= scheme-microcode+dist-7.3-freebsd.tgz .include <bsd.port.mk>